Financial Communication

 Coverage is virtually identical

-I will challenge OSSTF Provincial and OTIP to negotiate a fairer system and ensure refunds or premium reductions when government programs reduce the actual cost of benefits.
+I will challenge OSSTF Provincial and OTIP to negotiate a fairer system and pursue appropriate premium reductions or adjustments.

 Data Breach and Membership Protection